 Many indoor air contaminants fall under the category of health threatening, but not dangerous.
 These include things like allergens, VOCs, less harmful bacteria and viruses, mold, ozone, etc., and they can irritate your skin, eyes, and nose or cause cold-like symptoms.

 If everyone in your home feels these symptoms while inside but recovers when outside, you can bet you have problems with indoor air quality.
 This type of thing is so often seen in office buildings that it has a nickname—“sick building syndrome.”

 Foul smells, including body odor, spoiling food, and certain types of mold or chemicals are generally considered annoying without being harmful.
 While they may have negative health effects in high enough concentrations, generally these are gradual and subtle enough to not be immediately noticed.

-If you’re concerned about the indoor air quality in your home, call Michael Bonsby Heating & Air Conditioning today!
+If you’re concerned about the indoor air quality in your home, call Michael Bonsby HVAC & Plumbing today!